Links on Android Authority may earn us a commission. Learn more.

 The Sony Xperia 5 II is the company’s second-generation version of its “premium mainstream” phone.
-It follows last year’s Xperia 5 and sits just below the Xperia 1 II in the Sony family tree of awkwardly named smartphones.
+It sits just below last year’s Xperia 1 II as well as last year’s Xperia 1 III and 5 III.

 Sony made lots of bold claims about the Xperia 5 II, which are centered on its speed and size.
 The company is aiming squarely at photography, gaming, and media buffs as the Xperia 5 II’s prime customer segment.
 But does it live up to the hype and should you actually buy it?